JorchRL/JorchRL/README.md

 - [My work from the Haskell MOOC](https://github.com/JorchRL/HaskellMOOC-Solutions) by the University of Helsinki

-- [My work from the FullStack MOOC](https://github.com/JorchRL/FullStackOpen) by the University of Hellsinki
+- [My work from the FullStack MOOC](https://github.com/JorchRL/FullStackOpen) by the University of Helsinki

 - [My series "Will Code 4 Food" on my blog](https://blog.jrlgs.dev/series/will-code-for-food)